-This declaration of conformity is issued under the sole responsibility of the authorised representative.
-I declare on behalf of the engine manufacturer that the engine will meet the exhaust emission requirements of Directive 2013/53/EU when installed in a recreational craft, in accordance with the instructions accompanying the engine and that this engine must not be put into service until the recreational craft into which it is to be installed has been declared in conformity with the relevant provisions of the Directive 2013/53/EU.
-In case of a reasoned request by the national authority, we will supply the relevant technical information of the above-named engines to the person in charge.
+This declaration of conformity is issued under the sole responsibility of the manufacturer.
+I declare on behalf of the engine manufacturer that the engine(s) [is (are) in conformity with the type(s) for which above mentioned EC type-examination or type approval certificate(s) has (have) been issued and]1 will meet the exhaust emission requirements of Directive 94/25/EC as amended by Directive 2003/44/EC when installed in a recreational craft, in accordance with the engine manufacturer's supplied instructions and that this (these) engine(s) must not be put into service until the recreational craft which it is (they are) to be installed has been declared in conformity with the relevant provisions of the above mentioned Directives.

-Tim Hart Sales Director Signed: Bicester, UK
+Tim Hart Sales Director Signed: Bicester, UK Date: 08/09/2016

-Date: 31/01/2019